RamanPndy/ICSBot/README.md

 Bot is in BETA phase and We are working more to make it more useful and provide more useful resources to needy one.

+One can also search verified resources at : https://indiacovidsupport.com/

 Any suggesstions and comments are always welcome.

-Backend is Python Based Flask framework integrated with Whatsapp via Twillio and Dialogflow for NLP.
+Backend is Python Based Flask framework integrated with Whatsapp via Twillio and Dialogflow for NLP and Firestore for data storage.